math280h/quick-serve/README.md

         * Test that we get content back when requesting default file
     * test_secure_path
         * Test that we cannot access paths outside of the working directory

+## Other
+A big thanks to Kibb#4205 for starting this challenge on [TPH](https://theprogrammershangout.com/resources/projects/http-project-guide/intro.md)